libavg/libavg/sphinxdoc/nodes.rst

             node can capture a cursor at any one time.
 Normal operation can be restored by calling :py:func:`releaseEventCapture()`.

-        .. py:method:: releaseEventCapture(cursorid=-1)

-            Restores normal cursor event handling after a call to :py:func:`setEventCapture()`. :py:attr:`cursorid` is the id of the cursor to release.
-If :py:attr:`cursorid` is not given, the mouse cursor is used.

         .. py:method:: setEventHandler(type, source, pyfunc)

             Sets a callback function that is invoked whenever an event of the